 Mono devices are ideal for companies or departments that print lots of invoices, bills runs, worksheets or large text based documents that require no colour.
 If you just add a coloured logo to your documentation, it might be a good idea to have pre-printed letter headed paper in one paper trays which can be printed on with just black text to keep costs down.

 If your business doesn’t need to use colour for its printing output, then a black and white photocopier could be the sensible choice, as they are far cheaper than a colour device, both on purchasing the hardware and service costs.

-Price of Black and White Photocopiers
+Price of a Black and White Photocopier

 In the last decade, the price of photocopiers in general has dropped.
 Black and white photocopiers tend to be cheaper than colour photocopiers.
 However, even though the price has reduced, the technology has continued to advance with mono photocopiers able to network scan and print, duplex print and offer finishing options such as stapling, hole punching and booklet printing to help streamline office workflows.

 Speed and Durability of Black and White Photocopiers

 The main-focus of photocopier manufacturers these days is speed and durability, these two parameters are important and are tightly linked.
 When looking to purchase a new device, you need a machine that firstly doesn’t slow you down, but also is able to meet your monthly print volumes, without experiencing constant paper jams or breakdowns.

 Black and white photocopiers come in an array of speeds, which is referred to as ‘volume’.
 Low-volume black and white copiers tend to have print speeds of up-to 35 pages-per-minute (ppm), anything above 35ppm but below 50ppm is defined as mid-volume.
 High volume devices typically print anything between 60 to 100 pages per minute.
 Anything over 100ppm is considered a digital press, or print production machine.